TheOpti/interview-task/README.md

   * Field - required, default empty
   * Position - required, options depenent on Field value, default empty

+# Advanced feature
+The goal of advanced feature is to make form fully customizable via configuration file (which can be a JSON).

 # Scaffolding

 Setup for this project was created using [Create React App](https://github.com/facebook/create-react-app) project.